woocommerce/woocommerce/plugins/woocommerce-admin/docs/README.md

 ## Prerequisites

 [Gutenberg](https://wordpress.org/plugins/gutenberg/) and [WooCommerce](https://wordpress.org/plugins/woocommerce/) should be installed prior to activating the WooCommerce Admin feature plugin.
-You also need v3 of the WooCommerce REST API, which you can get by installing the feature branch of WooCommerce.
-[Clone the feature branch from github](https://github.com/woocommerce/woocommerce/tree/feature/rest-api-v3), or [download a zip of WooCommerce](https://github.com/woocommerce/woocommerce/archive/feature/rest-api-v3.zip).

 For better debugging, it's also recommended you add `define( 'SCRIPT_DEBUG', true );` to your wp-config.
 This will load the unminified version of all libraries, and specifically the development build of React.